huggingface/blog/fine-tune-vit.md

   <medium-zoom background="rgba(0,0,0,.7)" alt="A leaf!" src="assets/51_fine_tune_vit/example-leaf.jpg"></medium-zoom>
 </figure>

-Thats definitely a leaf!
+That's definitely a leaf!
 But what kind? 😅

-Since the `'labels'` feature of this dataset is a `datasets.features.ClassLabel`, we can use it to lookup the corresponding name for this example's label ID.
+Since the `'labels'` feature of this dataset is a `datasets.features.ClassLabel`, we can use it to look up the corresponding name for this example's label ID.

-First, lets access the feature definition for the `'labels'`.
+First, let's access the feature definition for the `'labels'`.

 ```python